-However, NMFC's mandate and role evolved over time to a situation whereby most municipalities were capable of financing their capital programs independently through financial institutions, primarily banks.
-The NMFC continued to borrow to provide financing for the Provincial share of capital projects for a period of time but, in 2005-06, this practice ceased and funding requirements were instead provided directly through annual budgetary allocations.
-Consequently, the NMFC discontinued its capital markets borrowing program and will wind-up operations when it collects its outstanding loans receivable and repays its outstanding debenture debt.
+The NLMFC's mandate and role has evolved over time as municipalities become capable of financing their capital programs independently through financial institutions, primarily banks.
+The NLMFC continued to borrow to provide financing for the provincial share of capital projects for a period of time.
+However, in 2005-06, this practice ceased and funding requirements were instead provided directly through annual budgetary allocations.
+Consequently, the NLMFC discontinued its capital markets borrowing program and will wind-up operations when it collects its outstanding loans receivable and repays its outstanding debenture debt.